oneLphil/Unslack/deliverables/iteration-03.review.md

  * These concepts should help you decide on where to focus your efforts.
  * Can be related to product and/or process.

+For the demo, we need to plan typical use cases to show off.
+In particular we should show how one person can influence the data collected for another person in the same group.
+For example, a user can add a site to the room's blacklist, and then the other user must be able to see and be affected by the change.